core-wg/transport-indication/draft-ietf-core-transport-indication.md

 # Third party proxy services {#thirdparty}

 A server that is aware of a suitable cross proxy may use the has-proxy relation to advertise that proxy.
-If the protocol used towards the proxy provides name indication (as CoAP over TLS or WebSockets does), or by using a large number of addresses or ports, it can even advertise a (more efficient) has-unique-proxy relation.
+If the transport used towards the proxy provides name indication (as CoAP over TLS or WebSockets does), or by using a large number of addresses or ports, it can even advertise a (more efficient) has-unique-proxy relation.
 This is particularly interesting when the advertisements are made available across transports,